pypa/setuptools/docs/userguide/pyproject_config.rst

 Please note that some of these configurations are deprecated or at least discouraged, but they are made available to ensure portability.
-New packages should avoid relying on them, and existing packages should consider alternatives.
+New packages should avoid relying on deprecated/discouraged fields, and existing packages should consider alternatives.

 .. tip::
    When both ``py-modules`` and ``packages`` are left unspecified,